calthaus/calthaus.github.io/_pages/about.md

   - /about.html
 ---

-I am a research group leader in infectious disease modelling at the [Institute of Social and Preventive Medicine](https://ispm.unibe.ch) at the [University of Bern](https://www.unibe.ch), Switzerland.
+I am a research group leader in infectious disease modeling at the [Institute of Social and Preventive Medicine](https://www.ispm.unibe.ch) at the [University of Bern](https://www.unibe.ch), Switzerland.
 I use mathematical and computational modeling in combination with data analyses to investigate how the population biology of infectious diseases is affected by environmental changes, dynamic patterns of host immunity, or public health interventions.
 Key areas of my research are emerging infectious diseases, antimicrobial resistance and sexually transmitted infections.